SarmadTanveer/SarmadTanveer.github.io/README.md

 ## About Me

 I'm a recent Computer Engineering Graduate from Toronto Metropilitan University, with a dream to one day change the world for better.
-I use to code to pursue my interests in entrepreneurship, quantitative finance, human machine interaction and artifiacial intelligence.
+I use to code to pursue my interests in entrepreneurship, quantitative finance, human machine interaction and artificial intelligence.
+Both professionally and personally, I'm a big believer of the KISS principle and bootstrapping.
+Recently I've taken an interest in building highly scalable, recoverable and resilient systems, so check back in for some new projects.

+If you're looking to hire me, here is my sales pitch:
 With project mangement experience in manufacturing and software engineering experience in healthcare, I'm looking for the next big oppurtunity to disrupt the norm.
+If you value customer experience, agility, a growth mindset and honesty, we'll get along quite well.

 ### Hobbies:
 * Coding